Events List

 The Texas Holocaust, Genocide, and Antisemitism Advisory Commission (THGAAC) is holding its quarterly meeting on Wednesday, June 3rd, 2026 beginning at 8:30AM.
 Every quarter the THGAAC holds a meeting, open to the public, in order to review its current projects and initiatives.
 The Commission invites any member of the public who might be interested in its mission to this meeting.

 Members of the public will have access and a means to participate in this meeting by attending the meeting in person.
-An electronic copy of the agenda will be available here .
+An electronic copy of the agenda is available here.
 A recording of the meeting will be available after June 3, 2026.
 To obtain a recording, please contact Joy Nathan, at 512.463.8815 or via e-mail.

 For public participants, after the meeting convenes, the presiding officer will call roll of board members and then of public attendees.
 Please identify yourself by name and state whether you would like to provide public comment.
 You may also e-mail Joy Nathan in advance of the meeting if you would like to provide public comment.
 When the Commission reaches the public comment portion of the meeting, the presiding officer will recognize you by name and give you an opportunity to speak.
 All public comments will be limited to three (3) minutes.